IsraelDCastro/rails-vite-tailwindcss-template/README_BULMA.md

 ```bash
 rails new my_app --skip-webpack-install --skip-javascript -d <database_you_want> -m template_bulma.rb --react
 ```

-Just be sure to be inside the project when you run the command, from outside be sure to put the correct file direction.
+When you clone the repo just be sure to be inside the project when you run the command, from outside be sure to put the correct file direction.

+## Add Hotwired + Stimulus

+To use and add Hotwired + Stimulus to the project you have to add the flag `--hotwired` when you run the command to create the project.
+When you add the flag `--hotwired`, a `generators` folder will be copied into `lib` folder, so when you run `rails g stimulus controllerName`, when the file is created, it will appear in the `frontend/controllers` folder.

+And that is all, now you will have `Hotwired + Stimulus` installed in your project.

+### Default dependencies

 > - autoprefixer
 > - postcss